Youth Impact! Forum

 The students will have access to a growing network of young social makers of change, connecting them with peer to peer resources that continue to inspire them long after the event is complete.
 The networking aspect of the YIF is through our SDG Bridge App which will provide access to project support tools, peers and potential mentors, partners and investors.

-Montessori, “…in the minds of these boys and girls there lies all our hope of future progress and the judgement of ourselves and our times.”
+Montessori, “…in the minds of these boys and girls there lies all our hope of future progress and the judgment of ourselves and our times.”